G9211 Ningbo–Zhoushan Expressway

 The Ningbo−Zhoushan Expressway (宁波−舟山高速公路 (寧波−舟山高速公路)), commonly referred to as the Yongzhou Expressway (甬舟高速), is an expressway in Zhejiang, China which links Ningbo to Zhoushan.
 In the National Trunk Highway System (NTHS) in China, the number of this highway is G9211.

 The expressway derives its name from the combination of two one-character Chinese abbreviations of both Ningbo and Zhoushan (Ningbo−Yong, Zhoushan−Zhou).
 Starting from the Qianyang hub on the Ningbo Ring Expressway and ending on the National Highway G329 at Yadanshan Dock, the road can be divided into two parts.
 The first section which was opened to traffic at the end of 2010, starts from the Qianyang hub and ends at the Jiaochuan hub, which is shared with the Ningbo Ring Expressway.
 The second section starts from the Jiaochuan hub and ends at the Yadanshan Dock.
 It contains 5 cross-sea bridges, and was opened to traffic on December 25, 2009.

 Construction history

-The section from Jiaochuan to Yadanshan was called The Project Connecting Zhoushan Islands and Mainland, which have a length of 48 kilometers, the largest project that connects islands with mainland in China.
+The section from Jiaochuan to Yadanshan was called The Project Connecting Zhoushan Islands and Mainland, which have a length of 48 km, the largest project that connects islands with mainland in China.
 The first phase of the project began construction in September 1999 and open to traffic on January 1, 2006.
 It comprises three bridges: Cengang Bridge, Xiangjiaomen Bridge and Taoyaomen Bridge.
 The second phase was endorsed by NDRC in China and began construction on May 20.
 On December 25, 2009, both phases was open to traffic.
-The section from Qianyang to Baoguosi have a length of 7 kilometers, began construction in 2005 and finished on December 26, 2007.
-The section from Baoguosi to Jiaochuanhave a length of 13 kilometers, began construction on February 27, 2008 and finished in the end of 2010.
+The section from Qianyang to Baoguosi have a length of 7 km, began construction in 2005 and finished on December 26, 2007.
+The section from Baoguosi to Jiaochuanhave a length of 13 km, began construction on February 27, 2008 and finished in the end of 2010.